myliewalker/book-finder/README.md

 1. Fork the repo
 2. Create a new database to store book data
 3. Configure the database in app.js and match.js
-4. Copy the filepath of information into match.js

 ## Built With
 *  [Bootstrap][1] - Organizes display and imposes uniform styling